Overdraft Fees vs Non-Sufficient Funds (NSF) Fees: What’s the Difference?

 4. Checking Finances Regularly

-While automation can help, nothing beats a regular check-in.
+While automation can help, nothing beats a regular check-in for managing your bank account.
 Consider reviewing account balances at least once a week.
-It’ll help keep those numbers in mind when a large transaction or purchase comes up.
+It can help you keep those numbers in mind when a large transaction or purchase comes up.

 Recommended: Is Overdraft Protection Worth It?